Natural Language Processing profiles

 com.hcl.commerce.search.internal.expression.provider.SearchNLPCurrencySymbolProviderHelper

-If the search term contains a price filter with currency symbol, then the currency symbol will be removed from the search term.
+If the search term contains a price filter with the currency symbol, then the currency symbol will be removed from the search term.

 ExcludeSearchTerm